DiffKeep/DiffKeep/README.md

     - [ ] Internal image generation?
 - [ ] LiveGrid - Generate grids live in any dimension, save generated images with grid data, export any 2 dimensions to a "grid" image
 - [ ] Use of "Processes" to generate and modify images in steps without leaving DiffKeep
-- [ ] Project view to see all images related to a named project
-- [ ] Tags and favorites
 - [ ] Integration with CivitAI if possible (see [CivitAI](https://github.com/civitai/civitai))
     - Currently (according to their wiki), this integration may be very limited in scope.
 Eventually I would like to enable posting images directly from DiffKeep.